kylefmohr/pysky/README.md

 * Cursor management - cache the last cursor returned from an endpoint that returns one (such as chat.bsky.convo.getLog) and automatically pass it to the next call to that API, ensuring that all objects are returned and that each object is only returned once
 * Logging - metadata for all API calls and responses (including exceptions) is stored in the database
 * Rate limit monitoring
+* Image resizing, as needed during uploads, to stay within the size limit

 These are features that I happened to want for another Bluesky project and I broke off the code into this library.

 ## Installation / Setup

-1. Clone the repo, add it to PYTHONPATH, and install the few dependencies: requests, peewee, and psycopg2-binary.
-The latter is unnecessary if not using PostgreSQL.
+1. Clone the repo, add it to PYTHONPATH, and install the few required dependencies: [requests](https://pypi.org/project/requests/), [peewee](https://pypi.org/project/peewee/), [psycopg2-binary](https://pypi.org/project/psycopg2-binary/), [pillow](https://pypi.org/project/pillow/).
+The latter two aren't required if not using PostgreSQL or the image resizing feature, respectively.

 2. Set up a database connection.
 PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.